cfshi/coronavirus/MREB.app.md

 # 8/1 Describe concisely and in plain language the study background of the proposed research project (e.g., context of the research, previous research, importance of this area of study, etc.).

-Effective communication during health crises is crucial as the outbreaks (e.g., SARS and H1N1) in the past revealed.
-The interactions between health communication and public behaviour is critical in controlling COVID-19 and has not yet been fully studied.
-Understanding public attitudes, disease knowledge and behaviour has the potential to improve the control of transmission of COVID-19 and of future outbreaks.
+Effective communication during health crises is crucial as past outbreaks (e.g., SARS and H1N1) have revealed.
+The interactions between health communication and public behaviour are critical for control of COVID-19 and have not yet been fully studied.
+Understanding public attitudes, disease knowledge, and behaviour has the potential to help us improve the control strategies for the current COVID-19 pandemic and future epidemics.

 # 8.2 Describe concisely and in plain language the specific purpose / research question for the proposed study.
 The primary goal of this study is to characterize what COVID-19 knowledge the public has and the pattern of responses to the pandemic in relation to the government policy.
 There are two main question areas in this proposed study: